-To insert Chris of unknown age as a user with id 6, use the command:
+To insert Chris of unknown age as a user with an ID of 6, use the command:

-(id, name), is the list of column names you will give value to.
+(id, name), is the list of column names you will give values to.
 The expression

 (6, 'Chris'), in turn, is the list of values for these columns.
 The number